 Too much downtime

 This is a crystal clear indication of a poor web host.
-Its probably caused due server abuse by a particular individual, or, its simply a case of overstocking.
-You loose traffic, SERP rankings and reputation thanks to downtime.
-Nobody wants a site that’s down half the time – no matter how awesome its content is.
+It’s probably caused due server abuse by a particular individual, or, it’s simply a case of overstocking.
+You loose traffic, SERP rankings and reputation – all thanks to downtime.
+Nobody wants a site that doesn’t open half the time – no matter how awesome the content is.

 You get notifications of server resource abuse or over-usage